Sahara Desert Packing List: What To Pack For An Overnight In The Desert

 - Get a discount off your first stay with Air Bnb by using this link

 - Water – I am not sure how much you drink but it is the desert and very arid.
 It’s vital to stay hydrated.
 I bought 2 x 1.5 Liters.
-You do have the option to buy some at the camp but we stocked up at CarreFour supermarket in Essaouira since I was sick.
+You do have the option to buy some at the camp but we stocked up at Carrefour supermarket in Essaouira since I was sick.
 Pick up some bottles if you have the opportunity or at least buy some at the riad where you may be storing your things.

 - Large capacity external battery – I take a ton of photos so having backup power was vital.
 I am glad that I took my Goal Zero solar-powered generator.
 If you are bringing a smartphone, action camera, and other equipment you may want to consider something a bit more substantial.
 I packed my Goal Zero Sherpa 50 kit and it kept my multiple cameras and smartphone charged.
 We had 1 outlet of power in our tent but it wasn’t working.
-I was sharing the room with 2 others so it was important to be able to have my own since I bring so much gear.
+I was sharing the room with my brother and his wife so it was important to be able to have my own since I bring so much gear.
 I charged the Sherpa via an outlet in my hotel room prior to arriving at the desert but brought my solar panel just in case.
 Bringing the battery was good enough for me.
 Here are other options by Goal Zero.

 - Cameras – I brought 3…yes 3.
 Haha.
 I had my GoPro Hero 4 Silver, my Canon DSLR (mostly to use the zoom lens), and my Sony RX100m3.
 You have to be very careful with camera gear and the sand.
 I thought for sure I messed up my cameras so I really relied on my GoPro for a lot of shots.
 I also took along my GoPro 3 Way which is a tripod slash selfie stick.

-- Camera Protection – sand is your camera gear’s enemy so while you’re walking around the dunes or traveling by camel, you may want to have your camera in a Ziploc bag or even special casing.
+- Camera Protection – sand is your camera gear’s enemy so while you’re walking around the dunes or travelling by camel, you may want to have your camera in a Ziploc bag or even special casing.
 A professional photographer I know brought several plastic shopping bags for protection.

 - Charging cords – don’t forget them!!

-- Headlamp – I packed my Petzl Headlamp which is one of my favorite things from my round the world trip and this still comes in handy.
+- Headlamp – I packed my Petzl Headlamp which is one of my favourite things from my round the world trip and this still comes in handy.
 I used this to go to the toilet in the middle of the night.
 Remember you’re in the desert and there are no lights after lights out.
 It was helpful to be hands-free so I could…you know…wipe and flush.